exot/daniel.kxpq.de/src/pages/main.md

+This is [my](/home/personal) [Weblocks](http://weblocks.viridian-project.de/) playground, filled
-This is [Daniel's](/home/personal) homepage.
-Just browse around and have fun.
+with some things I like.
+Just browse around and have fun!